azukiapp/azk/docs/content/en/reference/azkfilejs/mounts.md

 * `daemon`: a `boolean` value that indicates if, when running `azk` in daemon mode (e.g. `azk start`), `azk` should either use or not use the `sync` scheme (in the negative case, the `path` scheme is used) (default: `true`);
 * `shell`: similarly to `daemon` option, it's a `boolean` value that indicates if, when running `azk` in shell mode (e.g. `azk shell`), `azk` should either use or not use the `sync` scheme (in the negative case, the `path` scheme is used) (default: `false`).
 Setting as `false` is particularly useful to keep a two-way sync, allowing created files in the shell (e.g. via `$ rails generate scaffold User name:string`) to be persisted back in the original project folder;

+##### Excluded folders
+Since you use `sync` in a folder, `azk` starts to watch its files for any new change in order to re-sync the modified ones as soon as the change happens.
+As long as that folder has too many files, the CPU consumption can increase severally.
+The best way to avoid this is by telling `sync` to skip any folder which isn't absolutely required to make the system run.
+You can make this by any of the following ways:

+* Using the `except` option for the `sync`, as listed above;
+* Creating, inside the folder to be sync, a file named `.rsyncignore` which contains a list of files and folders to be skipped during the sync process (e.g. if you are using `sync(./MyProject)`, `azk` will look for the file `./MyProject/.rsyncignore`);
+* If you don't have a `.rsyncignore` file, by default `azk` will ignore all the files and folders listed in the file `.gitignore` (inside the folder to be synced) during the sync process (e.g. analogously, if you are using `sync(./MyProject)`, `azk` will look for the file `./MyProject/.gitignore`).

 ##### Destination synced data

 The destination path of the data that will be synced will vary between Mac and Linux: